Content | July 14, 2021

 Blogging for business – is it really that important?
 With advantages such as greater visibility, more on-site traffic and brand authority, we think time invested in content creation is well spent.
 Let’s take a closer look at what great content published regularly can do for you.

-We’d argue businesses large and small should consider having a blog and packing it with brilliant content as often as possible.
+Business blogs are a huge benefit, for link building and a whole host of other reasons.
+We’d argue brands large and small should consider posting brilliant content on their blogs, as often as possible.
 But don’t just take our word for it.
 Here are some recent blogging statistics that showcase why blogging is important:

 - 84% of companies currently have a content marketing strategy.